 Instantaneous collaboration: In an office setting, the face-to-face meetings and brainstorming sessions in the meeting rooms help focus on the task at hand.
 It is also possible to collaborate faster with a different team.
 Although this is possible through video conferencing, the impact is not the same as an in-person meeting.

 Improved Team Cohesion: An office is a place where the physical presence and interaction of the employees build bonds that are stronger than any virtual meeting ever can.
-Employees bond better over lunch or the ping pong session at the end of the day rather than over phone conversations or text messages.
+Employees bond better over lunch or the ping pong session at the end of the day than over home phone or telephone conversations or text messages.

 Disadvantages of office environments

 Increased Overheads: Owning offices is expensive for all companies.
 One of the ways in which most organizations cut costs is to downsize the facilities.
 In the wake of the lockdowns, most organizations have been able to cut costs in the millions.

 Decreased Productivity: While bonding is good, employee chatter has been a known cause that leads to a drop in productivity.
 Employees also feel that working under surveillance increases stress.